Napa Cabbage Kimchi (Authentic & Delicious!)

 How to store kimchi?

-Kimchi must be stored in an airtight container, the ideal is to use those airtight plastic containers specifically made for making fermented food, not only do they prevent air from entering hence from forming mold but they also prevent the smell from spreading all over your fridge.
+Kimchi must be stored in an airtight container.
+Ideally, use airtight plastic containers specifically designed for making fermented foods.
+These containers not only prevent air from entering and forming mold but also keep the smell from spreading throughout your fridge.

-Once the kimchi is placed in your container, cover it with some plastic wrap and pat it down on the kimchi to avoid any air bubbles.
-Air bubbles will result in mold.
-Every time you have some kimchi, replace the plastic wrap on top.
+Once the kimchi is placed in the container, cover it with plastic wrap and pat it down to eliminate any air bubbles, as air bubbles can lead to mold.
+Every time you take some kimchi out, make sure to replace the plastic wrap on top.

 How long does kimchi last?

 The fermentation process includes 2 days at room temperature and then 2 weeks in the fridge.
-It can be eaten straight away if you like young kimchi, but full flavors will develop after 2 weeks only.
-After that, the older the kimchi is, the more sour it gets.
-If using aged, sour kimchi to prepare dishes, add some sugar to counter the sourness.
+You can eat it straight away if you like young kimchi, but the full flavors will develop only after 2 weeks.
+After that, the older the kimchi gets, the more sour it becomes.
+When using aged, sour kimchi to prepare dishes, add some sugar to counterbalance the sourness.

-Kimchi is claimed to last for years, however, I personally prefer consuming it within 2-3 months at maximum.
+Kimchi is said to last for years, however I personally prefer consuming it within 2 to 3 months at most.

 How to prepare kimchi?